-For students who wish to remain on campus on October 9 through 10, residence halls will remain open and meals will be provided.
+^{} For students who wish to remain on campus on October 15 and 16, residence halls will remain open and meals will be provided.

-Rhetoric 100, 101, and 102 final examinations will be scheduled in the first slot of the first day of final examinations.
-These examinations cannot be moved to accommodate any other examinations.
+^{} Rhetoric 100, 101, and 102 final examinations will be scheduled in the first slot of the first day of final examinations.
+Rhetoric 100, 101, and 102 final essay examinations will be held in the evening on the last Tuesday of classes.